waycrate/exwlshelleventloop/README.md

 ![example](./misc/iced_layershell_example.png)

-With crate, you can use iced to build your kde-shell, notification application, and etc.
+With this crate, you can use iced to build your kde-shell, notification application, and etc.

 ### iced-sessionlock
 [![Crates.io](https://img.shields.io/crates/v/iced-sessionlock.svg)](https://crates.io/crates/iced-sessionlock)